-- Programmes being reviewed in light of the most up to date information around funding available and latest priorities. - All schemes within the programme being monitored regularly, usually monthly. - Financial progress being reported on a regular basis throughout the year and at year end to the Cabinet and Scrutiny Commission to update them on progress and any significant variations in costs. - Projects part or wholly funded by external contributions being separately monitored to ensure compliance with any funding conditions applicable. - All projects are assigned a project manager appropriate to the scale of the scheme.

-The procurement of projects within the capital programme following the Council's approved contract procedure rules and where applicable the Public Contract's Regulations 2015.
+- Programmes being reviewed in light of the most up to date information around funding available and latest priorities. - All schemes within the programme being monitored regularly, usually monthly. - Financial progress being reported on a regular basis throughout the year and at year end to the Cabinet and Scrutiny Commission to update them on progress and any significant variations in costs. - Projects part or wholly funded by external contributions being separately monitored to ensure compliance with any funding conditions applicable. - All projects are assigned a project manager appropriate to the scale of the scheme. - The procurement of projects within the capital programme following the Council's approved contract procedure rules and procurement legislation.